tinymce/tinymce-docs/tinydrive/libraries/dotnet.md

 ## Tiny Drive .NET MVC Starter Project

-This project will help you get started with Tiny Drive and allow you to play around with it's features.
+This project will help you get started with Tiny Drive using .NET and allow you to play around with its features.

 ## Requirements